Furze Warren Federation

 - Support staff should be given clear guidance on implementing learning and behaviour programmes.
 Systematic records should be kept to monitor progress and inform future planning.

-- The class teacher will support children within the classroom by providing specialist resources.
-The school will establish support systems for children who are on SEN support, either within the classroom or by withdrawing children to work in smaller groups.
+- The class teacher will support children within the classroom by providing specialist resources, including ICT.
+The school will establish support systems for children at School Action and above, either within the classroom or by withdrawing children to work in smaller groups.

 - Assess the needs of staff for in-service training.